mitmath/18335/README.md

 * Householder QR algorithm
 * Flop count and backward stability

 **Further Reading:** L. N. Trefethen, Lectures 10 and 16.
-For proofs, see Chapter 18.3 of Higham.
+For backward stability analysis, see Chapter 18.3 of Higham.